 Embark on the eerie walking tour through downtown Milledgeville, hearing ghoulish stories about the ghosts that occupy the area.
-On October 3, 10, 17, or 24, your guide will lead you through downtown, telling you spine tingling stories that you will never forget.
-As you pass several homes and buildings where ghosts still haunt today you may just feel a touch or chill from Judge Lucious Lamar or Dixie Haygood.
-Lamar was a significant figure in the 1820’s & 1830’s in Milledgeville.
-Known as a successful lawyer and judge with a brilliant legal mind, that all came to an end after a trial, a sentence and a death that was undeserved.
-Dixie Haygood was a popular performer who could often be found at the Opera House downtown.
-She traveled all of the world entertaining the rich and famous and was one of the first female illusionists.
-She was known as “Little Miss Georgia Magnet”.
-Hear more sinister stories as you visit places that ghosts still haunt to this day.
+On October 16 or 23, your guide will lead you through downtown at 10 a.m., telling you spine tingling stories that you will never forget.
+As you pass several homes and buildings where ghosts still haunt today you may just feel a touch or chill from a banshee or the spirit of an infamous murderer that roams the streets of Milledgeville.
+During the Milledgeville Ghost Tour you will hear sinister stories as you visit places that ghosts still haunt to this day.

 DEATH: AFTER DARK

 Back by popular demand, Georgia's Old Governor's Mansion presents Death: After Dark.
 This specialty tour will focus on the deathways of the 19th century and is intended for mature audiences and may not be suitable for young children.
-The tour will be offered on Thursday, October 29th and Friday, October 30th at 7:00 and 8:30pm.
+The tour will be offered on Friday, October 22nd at 7:00 and 8:00pm.
 Advanced ticket purchases are required.
 Tickets are $12 for adults, $8 for seniors, and $4 for students.
-Please call 478-445-4545 or email firstname.lastname@example.org to reserve your spot for this after dark Mansion tour!
+Please call 478-445-4545 or email email@example.com to reserve your spot for this after dark Mansion tour!

 HAUNTED CEMETERY TOUR

 Past the entrance-gates and gravestones lies a plethora of stories from some of Milledgeville’s most permanent residents.
-Memory Hill Cemetery is the home of the Haunted Cemetery Tour that will be replacing the annual Haunted Trolley Tour this year.
-During the evenings of October 27 - 31, follow the Grim Reaper as he guides you on your haunted journey where you’ll encounter the ghosts that still roam the rows of stone.
+Memory Hill Cemetery is the home of the Haunted Cemetery Tour.
+During the evenings of October 26 - 29, follow the Grim Reaper as he guides you on your haunted journey where you’ll encounter the ghosts that still roam the rows of stone.
 Brave this walking tour this fall if you are able.
 Tickets are available starting the 1st of October!